codeboy/coddy-sitetools/README.md

 coddy-sitetools
 ===============

-Tools for my site, like - blog, cms, twitter aggregation, open social and other cool stuf :)
+Tools for my site, like - blog, cms, twitter aggregation, open social and other cool stuff :)
+Work in progress.
+I planed make some stable version in future.

+About this project.

+I want to bring together the components that I use at work.
+Here's a list:
+coddy-site : application that keep everything working together coddy-blog : i think this is a blog app

+There are things that i just plan to add in the future: authority - user profiles and authorisation tools catalog - catalog i guess imaginary - tool that i used for work with images userpic - app for generate and add logo for users links - links aggregator twitter - twitter ;)

+Installation.

+For work you will need:
+- Python 2.7
+- Django (latest)
+- django-south
+- django-treebeard
+- django-debug-toolbar
+- django-crispy_forms

+You can install it like pip install -r project-directory/requirements/dev.txt

+For user profile work you may need to edit this CUSTOM_USER_MODEL = 'users_app.users.ConsumerProfile' AUTH_PROFILE_MODULE = 'users_app.users.ConsumerProfile'
+AUTHENTICATION_BACKENDS = [
+    'user_app.users.ConsumerBackend',
+    'django.contrib.auth.backends.ModelBackend',
+]

+End edit login url
+LOGIN_URL = '/you-site/login/'